MehdiYaqoubi/space-invaders-game/README.md

 # space-invaders-game
-A space invader game project using Python and PyGame
+### A space invader game project using Python and PyGame
+python version: 3.9